 The health check component allows you to easily sanity check your system, providing you with a diagnostic tool, ensuring that your system is functioning as it should.
 A health check test is basically an integration test, with one or more “assumptions” about your system, which if not is true implies your system is not functioning as it should.
 An example of such a test can be for instance as follows; “If you try to login without a password the system should not authenticate you”.
 Such assumptions allows you to ensure your system is functioning, by providing you with “automated unit testing”, that are executed all at once as you modify your system’s code.
 You can create your own health check tests from the “Endpoints” menu item as you invoke your endpoints.

 The health check component allows you to run all your tests automatically by clicking the “Run” button in the top/right corner.
 This will sequentially execute all assumptions in the system, and if one of your assumptions fails for some reasons, it will show you which assumption failed, easily allowing you to determine which part of your system is not functioning as it should.
 This results in a similar security mechanism as unit tests provides you with, except assumptions are technically integration tests and not really unit tests.

-Create assumptions automatically
+Create tests automatically

-Manually create assumptions
+Manually create health check tests

 description:Verifies that 2+2 equals 4. .lambda .no1:int:2 .no2:int:2 if not eq math.add:x:@.no1 get-value:x:@.no2 .:int:4 .lambda throw:Math error!

-The idea is to have your assumption throw an exception if something is wrong.
+The idea is to have your test throw an exception if something is wrong.
 This allows you to create “unit tests” where you somehow verify that your system is functioning correct, by for instance invoking dynamically created slots, with assumptions about their return values, etc.